The CPA is a resource that can be used by anyone with an interest in or a question about Cornish pasties.

 Once we’ve checked that the pasties you sell are genuine Cornish pasties we can start the ball rolling to include you in our network.

-Like the producer membership, fees work on a sliding scale, according to the number of outlets you have.
-For those with just one outlet the annual fees start at just £100 + VAT.
+Fees work on a sliding scale, according to the number of outlets you have.
+For those with a single outlet the annual fees start at just £100 + VAT.

 You’ll also be able to use the CPA’s ‘Genuine Cornish Pasty’ trade mark and we’ll send you regular updates and invitations to take part in meetings and events.